Randwarf/StellarisUnityLore/Prose/Intelligence Reports.md

 We advise extreme caution when dealing with the Final Order, and to extensively fortify the Qamm, Romonox, Acculum and Sherakanda systems.
 We should also pursue a policy of friendly relations for now.

 ## The Five Banner Consillidation
-Bordering Krash and Carnno, the Five Banner Consillidation appears to be
+Bordering Krash and Carnno, the majority Za'tan peoples of the Five Banner Consolidation appears to be some kind of 'pirate cabal'.
+The actual Trazone governments appear to be mostly ceremonial.
+We are unsure as to how this might affect their relationship with the highly informal Utopian Project goverments.

+One of their factions, the Flying Dragons, has established a minor port on Ne'kuma.
+For now it seems to be only dealing in legal - on Ne'kuma at least -  narcotics and other goods, but the intrinsic secrecy with which they conduct their desert weaving leads us to believe that they could already be